 General Information: The Department of Economics offers a Master of Science in Quantitative Economics (MSQE).
-The MSQE program is a professional degree that combines training in economic theory with training in quantitative methods/tools that can be used to analyze economic and other data, including “big data”.
+The MSQE program is a professional degree that provides students with up-to-date and marketable skills.
+Its graduates are trained in modern economic theory and the quantitative methods/tools of applied economics, enabling graduates to do sophisticated economic and data analysis, including "big data".
 The program qualifies as a STEM program.

 Requirements: An MSQE degree requires satisfactory completion of at least 30 credits maintaining at least a “B” (3.0) average.
-Of these 30 credits, 27 must come from required MSQE core courses, and 3 or more are from electives approved by the student’s major advisor.
-The required core courses for the MSQE degree are: ECON 5201 (Microeconomics), ECON 5202 (Macroeconomics), ECON 5301 (Mathematical Economics), ECON 5311 (Applied Econometrics I), ECON 5312 (Applied Econometrics II), as well as one graduate course in Economics in each of the following: Programming and Computation with R, Open Source Programming with PYTHON, Panel Data Econometrics, and Big Data Analysis.
+Of these 30 credits, 24 must come from required MSQE core courses, and 6 or more are from electives approved by the student’s major advisor.
+The required core courses for the MSQE degree are: ECON 5201 (Microeconomics), ECON 5202 (Macroeconomics), ECON 5301 (Mathematical Economics), ECON 5311 (Applied Econometrics I), ECON 5312 (Applied Econometrics II), as well as one graduate course in Economics in each of the following: Programming and Computation with R, Machine Learning for Economists, and Panel Data Econometrics.

 Job Placements of Recent MSQE Graduates: